-*Caroline unfrotunately was not able to particpate in the two-week internship in Italy
+*Caroline unfortunately was not able to participate in the two-week internship in Italy

 Oluseyi Osobamiro, Col’20

-For our final week in Woodways in Michigan, we worked to create a comprehensive business plan that was based on research into future markets for nationwide expansion of the company.
-As a team we did a lot of hands on work such as analyzing market trends, brainstorming marketing tactics, and even crunching numbers to determine appropriate investments for a financial plan.
-It was an intensive week, but at the end we had completed a business plan which we presented to the heads of both Woodways and Zordan in addition to other members of the board.
+For our final week in Woodways in Michigan, we worked to create a comprehensive business plan that was based on research into future markets for the nationwide expansion of the company.
+As a team, we did a lot of hands-on work such as analyzing market trends, brainstorming marketing tactics, and even crunching numbers to determine appropriate investments for a financial plan.
+It was an intensive week, but in the end, we had completed a business plan which we presented to the heads of both Woodways and Zordan in addition to other members of the board.